mollyim/mollyim-android/BUILDING.md

 ## Building Using the CLI

 If you prefer building Molly locally on your computer, you can follow these steps, which are essentially the same procedure as in the [Reproducible Build guide](reproducible-builds/README.md).
-You have the option to customize the build by exporting environment variables or saving them in a `.env` file before running `docker-compose`.
+You have the option to customize the build by exporting environment variables or saving them in a `.env` file before running `docker compose`.

 ### Steps